cnmalper/SignUpApp/README.md

 if the user types wrong password or username (it does matter.
 There are different situations for each.)

 ### Screenshot3:
 if the user types his/her password ans username correctly, he/she sign up to app successfully.
-(There is no any Database saving action, it's just symbolic app.)
+(There is no saving action to Databse, it's just symbolic app.)

 Thanks to Atil Samancioglu :)